Techno-Hwizrdry/3D-print-tracker-API/README.md

 A RESTful Python 3 / Flask API for tracking the history and print count of your 3D prints.

 # Prerequisites
 This RESTful API requires python3, python3-pip, flask, and flaskext.
+Also, this Flask app uses MySQL.
+Therefore, you will need a MySQL to store and retrieve data.
+The structure for this database (and both of it's tables) is included in this repo.

 Since this document assumes that 3D Print Tracker API will run on your local machine (for development only), all 3 must be installed on your local machine before the API can be used.

 The prerequisites can be installed on a Debian based linux machine, like so: